 Bootstrapping

-Believe it or not, most startup entrepreneurs fund their own company using personal savings.
-Bootstrapping is definitely one of the harder ways to fund a business; however, it is entirely possible.
 Essentially, bootstrapping is squirreling away money into savings, getting a side hustle, anything that will put some money in your pocket to put towards your new business venture.
 Once you’ve established yourself and gained some momentum, additional funding may be easier to come by.

 Friends and Family

-If you’ve got friends and family interested in funding your entrepreneurial goals, consider asking for a loan to launch your startup.
+If you’ve got friends and family interested in funding your entrepreneurial goals, consider asking for a business loan to launch your startup.
 It is important to note with this funding source that ensuring you have a written agreement and a repayment plan is key.
 Otherwise, you can have a messy legal or personal situation on your hands.

 Four steps to respectfully source funding from friends and family: Present your case, propose clear repayment terms, share your backup plan, then create a written agreement.